-ICDs are useful in preventing sudden death in patients with known, sustained ventricular tachycardia or fibrillation (View an animation of an ICD).
+ICDs are useful in preventing sudden death in patients with known, sustained ventricular tachycardia or fibrillation.
 Studies have shown ICDs to have a role in preventing cardiac arrest in high-risk patients who haven't had, but are at risk for, life-threatening ventricular arrhythmias.
+View an animation of an ICD.

 Newer-generation ICDs may have a dual function which includes the ability to serve as a pacemaker.
 The pacemaker feature would stimulate the heart to beat if the heart rate is detected to be too slow.

 An ICD is a battery-powered device placed under the skin that keeps track of your heart rate.
 Thin wires connect the ICD to your heart.
 If an abnormal heart rhythm is detected the device will deliver an electric shock to restore a normal heartbeat if your heart is beating chaotically and much too fast.